 We will start with the analysis of the expected economic effects, followed by effects on the other sustainability pillars.
 We do not expect the effect to be very significant for the LDCs because the global impact of the EU-India FTA/IPA negotiations is expected to be limited.
-An exception could be the group of LDCs geographically close to India, like Bangladesh, (other LDCs in the region being Afghanistan, Bhutan, and Nepal), or other Asia/Pacific LDCs (that group includes, e.g., Cambodia and Myanmar), because of their proximity and their levels of export competition with India in third markets (e.g., the EU).
+An exception could be the group of LDCs geographically close to India, like Bangladesh, (other LDCs in the region being Afghanistan, Bhutan, and Nepal), or other Asia/Pacific LDCs (countries including Cambodia and Myanmar), because of their proximity and their levels of export competition with India in third markets, such as the EU.